 - Moderate to heavy alcohol use

-To help manage your risk factors, Wasserlauf suggests maintaining a healthy weight, avoiding excess consumption of alcohol, and working with your doctors to keep any chronic medical problems well controlled.
+To help manage your risk factors, Wasserlauf suggests maintaining a healthy weight, avoiding consuming too much alcohol, and working with your doctors to keep any chronic medical problems under control.

 3. AFib is related to strokes.